City Line (Spokane, Washington): Evolution to bus rapid transit

-Funding
+Funding and costs

 The City Line's final estimated development costs of $92.2 million are funded through a variety of local, state, and federal sources.

 Costs during the project's earlier stages were initially estimated to be around $72 million. $3.575 million of that amount went toward the project's planning and design and were funded by state and federal sources.
 In 2015, the Washington State Legislature allocated $15 million toward the project.
 At the time, the intent was that the remainder of that $72 million would be covered through a federal grant, which Spokane Transit applied for in September 2017.
 STA was awarded its $53.4 million request from the Federal Transit Administration (FTA) Small Starts Grant in April 2019, which would have fully funded the project when combined with the earlier allocation by the Washington State Legislature in 2015.

 However, due to cost escalation since the initial planning and grant applications began, the cost estimate had increased to between $85.7 and $92.2 million.
 To address the shortfall, the Spokane Transit Authority board authorized in July 2019 a $20.2 million local match as part of the transit agency's agreement with the FTA to accept the federal grant.

-The line's operating costs will be covered by fare revenue and sales-tax revenue approved in 2016 as part of STA's Proposition 1 to improve transit service throughout the Spokane area.
+The line's operating costs are covered by fare revenue and sales-tax revenue approved in 2016 as part of STA's Proposition 1 to improve transit service throughout the Spokane area.

+As of May 16, 2023, the project was projected to cost $78.3 million, $13.9 million under the $92.2 million budget.
+In July 2023, the STA board voted to direct the unused local funds to the agency's next bus rapid transit project, Division Street BRT.

 Naming

 The project was conceived under the working title "Central City Line" and was officially named the City Line at the FTA grant signing ceremony on January 21, 2020.
+The line is numbered as route 1 with all high performance corridors using single digit route numbers.

 Construction

-Major construction of the line's components, including roadway improvements along the route, supporting infrastructure, and boarding stations, began on May 1, 2020 and will continue through 2021.
+Major construction of the line's components, including roadway improvements along the route, supporting infrastructure, and boarding stations, began on May 1, 2020 and continued through 2021.
 Prior to start of this phase, Spokane Transit completed upgrades at some of its existing facilities that will ultimately enable and support City Line operations, including alterations to boarding zones at the STA Plaza, reconstruction of the Spokane Community College Transit Center, and constructing a new garage at STA's main campus that will house, service, and recharge the City Line's electric battery electric fleet when not in use.

+Construction of City Line was divided into two phases.
+The first phase, which concluded in May 2022, addressed infrastructure including roadway improvements, communications conduit, and building the concrete station platforms.
+The second phase of construction began in July 2022, and focused on the construction of the station shelters and amenities.